cdl-geneseo/geneseo-dictionary/T/Thats_what_she_said.md

 # That's what she said

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : That's what she said

 Created by  Unknown User (alu1), last modified on Dec 02, 2008

 Phrase used in response to something another has just said, used to create a sexual innuendo.